 Non-linear processes in astrophysical plasmas, shocks, turbulence and wave-particle interactions

 Astrophysical plasmas provide us with an exceptional laboratory for the study of non-linear plasma physics.
 Turbulence is one of the 'grand challenges' in modern physics and the sun's expanding atmosphere, the solar wind, provides a uniquely well diagnosed laboratory for plasma turbulence using in- situ satellite observations.
 Shock physics can be studied either within the solar system, and at higher energies at supernova remants.
+The rich set of ground and space based observations provide a data analytics challenge with direct relevance to understanding the physics of space weather.
 Projects are available which focus on large-scale numerical simulation and on the analysis of data.

 Non-linear physics of magnetically confined fusion plasmas